What is the Azawad Liberation Front, part of the Mali attacks?

 At least 16 people were injured in the coordinated offensives, which began on Saturday, by Jama’at Nusrat al-Islam wal-Muslimin (JNIM) and secessionist fighters from the Azawad Liberation Front (FLA).

-Videos showed scores of fighters on motorcycles riding with little resistance into cities across northern and northeastern regions: Kidal, Gao, Sevare, Kati and Bamako.
+Videos showed scores of fighters on motorcycles riding with little resistance into cities across its north: Kidal, Gao, Sevare as well as Kati and Bamako.

 The FLA is fighting for self-determination.
 Here’s what we know about the movement seeking autonomy in northern Mali and what its latest move means for its future and for Mali: